By: Steve Kopfstein on October 22nd, 2019

 If your micron rating and pressure needs will allow for the use of woven wire mesh, your filter will weigh less overall.
 This could lead to a further reduction of system weight if less-robust components are necessary to support the filter media.

-Life span could refer to how long a filter can run between cleanings, how many times can that filter be cleaned, and how long will the filter last in the conditions where it operates.
+Life span could refer to how long a filter can run between cleanings, how many times the filter can be cleaned, or how long the filter will last in the conditions in which it operates.

 Wedge wire is typically more robust and can sometimes be cleaned easier, so these filters will typically have a longer service life.